LibrariesHacked/library-carpentry/events/README.md

 Events
 ======

-If succesful it would be good to run this day in a number of locations.
+If possible it would be good to run this day in a number of locations.
 We'll list here the events as they are organised and run.
+Each one will include it's own schedule and arrangements.

 | Data | Location |
 | ---- | -------- |